GerhardVisser/SirenSeq.jl/tutorials/Tutorial1.md

 ```julia
 playMidi(R(8,sq))
 ```
 will repeat `sq` 8 times.
-While it is running stop it using,
+While it is running, stop it using,
 ```julia
 stop()
 ```